 To find out what is wrong, we have to contact the hospitals that report cases in DRG R01O/393O and we have not had time to do that, so we want to postpone this case once more.
 As it involves so few cases per year, it is not a disaster to wait to solve the problem.

-#8 Updated by Kristiina Kahur over 1 year ago
+#8 Updated by Kristiina Kahur almost 2 years ago

 Finnish National DRG-centre 2017-3-8